 The focus of Early Childhood Education is to prepare students for careers working with children from birth to eight years of age.
 The emphasis of the first year of the program is prenatal development, birth through middle childhood, child nutrition, and techniques for effective guidance.
 The second year will focus on developing curriculum and internships in area schools.
-Students will also be able to work hands-on in our campus day care facility.
+Students will also be able to work handson in our campus day care facility.
 The ECE program implements the holistic approach to education, recognizing the importance of a parent's role in the education of their child, as well as the development of children.
 ECE students establish networks with the Office of Children and Family Services; the Department of Health and the Department of Mental Health through their experiences and course study.
 This program prepares students for post-secondary study for many professions in education such as teacher, counselor, speech therapist, caseworker, and principal.
+Students need a state issued ID (e.g., NYS permit, drivers license, non-drivers ID, or passport) to start this program.
+They also need an up to date physical within 1 year.